 UBC Learning Circle (UBCLC) acknowledges that its programs, services and events take place on the traditional, ancestral and unceded territory of the Musqueam people.

-Attending the UBC Learning Circle events, whether you’re joining us via webinar, video conference, travelled to get here or simply crossed campus.
-We appreciate the investment of your valuable time and resources to be with us in a culturally safe, free speaking environment.
+Thank you for attending the UBC Learning Circle events.
+Whether you’re joining us via webinar, video conference, travelled to get here or simply crossed campus, we appreciate the investment of your valuable time and resources to be with us in a culturally safe, free speaking environment.
 The UBCLC is committed to providing a safe, respectful, and productive environment so you can fully engage in learning with your peers and colleagues.

 The University of British Columbia (UBC) envisions a climate in which students, faculty, and staff are provided with the best possible conditions for learning, researching, and working, including an environment that is dedicated to excellence, equity, and mutual respect.
 UBC strives to realize this vision by establishing employment and educational practices that respect the dignity of individuals and make it possible for everyone to live, work, and study in a positive and supportive environment, free from harmful behaviours such as bullying and harassment.
 UBC’s commitment to a respectful environment states that: